Meniscus Tear Treatment

 The cartilage structures that surround the knee joint act as a buffer between the bones, protecting them from each other.
 The menisci are prone to damage when the leg twists or rotates in an uncomfortable fashion.
 While certain sections of the meniscus can mend on their own, surgery may be required in some situations for meniscus tear treatment.
 Arthroscopic knee surgery is the procedure of choice for most surgeons when surgery is required.
 During this type of surgery, it is not necessary to open the knee joint.
 This means that the area is less prone to complications.

-At SPORT Orthopedics and Rehabilitation, not only do we offer top-of-the-line treatment for a wide variety of conditions, we also offer on-site physical therapy in Dallas and Frisco.
+At SPORT Orthopedics + Physical Therapy, not only do we offer top-of-the-line treatment for a wide variety of conditions, we also offer on-site physical therapy in Dallas and Frisco.
 Our talented sports medicine doctors and physical therapists strive to provide only the best care to each and every patient.
 We offer highly individualized and custom treatments for nearly every active individual.
 If you’d like to schedule an appointment with one of our trained professionals, please call our office at 469-200-2832 today.

 Knee Joint Anatomy